wishlist app screenshot

 const [state, dispatch] = useReducer(reducer, initialState);

-Take note of the reducer argument in the hook, this is a function that receives the current state and an action, and promptly returns a new state based on what that action is trying to do.
+• reducer: A pure function that receives the current state and an action, and promptly returns a new state based on what that action is trying to do.
 We'll go over the reducer function's implementation soon.

 dispatch({